MashPlant/lalr1/readme.md

-A LALR(1) parser generator in & for rust.
+A lalr1(1) parser generator in & for rust.

-Support some yacc/bison features, e.g., precedence and associativity(though the syntax is a little different).
+Support some yacc/bison features, e.g., precedence and associativity.

-Implement LALR(1) by naive `lalr1_by_lr1` and `lalr1_by_lr0`.
-To generate the parser of [decaf](https://github.com/MashPlant/decaf), it takes about 2s and 0.2s respectively.
+There was a naive `lalr1_by_lr1` implementation, which is removed now.
+Its efficiency is not too bad, but still significantly slower than yacc/bison.

+Now a more efficient method `lalr1_by_lr0` is applied.
+It has about the same speed as yacc/bison.
+You can refer to the dragon book for the theory about this method.

 Future extension:

 - [ ] multiple language codegen, e.g., cpp
-- [x] using other parsing technique, e.g., LL(1)
+- [x] using other parsing technique, e.g., ll(1)
-- [x] use DFA to implement lexical analysis, instead of using many regular expressions now
+- [x] use dfa to implement lexical analysis, instead of using many regular expressions now

 ---